-Scrubbing FY18 Adopted to Create a Starting Point
+Scrubbing FY17 Adopted to Create a Starting Point

-OMB, in cooperation with all County agencies, applies the BOCS policies and County practices to the FY2018 Budget to create a starting point for FY19 budget discussions.
-One-time revenues and expenditures are removed, as are planned Five-Year Plan reductions such as previously funded capital and technology projects.
+OMB, in cooperation with all County agencies, applies the BOCS policies and County practices to the FY2017 Budget, converted to Ascend as described above, to create a starting point for FY18 budget discussions.
+Onetime revenues and expenditures are removed, as are planned Five-Year Plan reductions such as previously funded capital and technology projects.
 Current salaries are brought forward, and all vacant positions are reset to the starting salary.